Nursing Home patient discussion

 - The injury caused physical pain, mental anguish, additional medical bills, or missed time at work.

-Potential Damages Available
+What Potential Damages Are Available?

 In a successful medical malpractice claim, the plaintiff will be awarded monetary compensation for their injuries.